 Collect every source of income you received during the tax year:

-- 1099 income โ freelance, contract, or gig work
+- 1099 income from freelance, contract, or gig work

-- Retirement distributions โ 401(k) or IRA withdrawals
+- Retirement distributions from a 401(k) or IRA

-- Social Security benefits โ up to 85% may be taxable depending on your combined income
+- Social Security benefits, up to 85% of which may be taxable depending on your combined income

-Once you have a total, subtract any above-the-line adjustments such as student loan interest (up to $2,500), contributions to a traditional IRA, or self-employed health insurance premiums.
-The result is your Adjusted Gross Income (AGI).
+Once you have a total, subtract above-the-line adjustments like student loan interest (up to $2,500), traditional IRA contributions, or self-employed health insurance premiums.
+What's left is your Adjusted Gross Income, or AGI.

 Step 2: Choose Your Deduction

-You can either take the standard deduction or itemize โ whichever produces the lower taxable income.
+Take the standard deduction or itemize, whichever leaves you with lower taxable income.

 2026 standard deductions: